Key Takeaways

 Voidable Contract Remedies

-Upon a proper capacity assessment, if a party is determined to lack sufficient mental capacity at the time of contractual negotiations, the contract remains valid unless the incapacitated party elects to void it.
-This election must be timely and clear to avoid ambiguity.
+A voidable contract due to capacity issues permits the incapacitated party to affirm or rescind the agreement, thereby affecting its enforceability.
+Upon a proper capacity assessment, if a party is determined to lack sufficient mental capacity at the time of contracting, the contract remains valid unless the incapacitated party elects to void it.
+That election must be timely and clear to avoid ambiguity.

-Minnesota courts carefully scrutinize the capacity assessment and the circumstances surrounding contractual negotiations to ensure fairness.
+Remedies typically include rescission, which restores parties to their pre-contractual positions, or affirmation, which binds the incapacitated party to the contract’s terms.
+Minnesota courts carefully scrutinize the capacity assessment and the circumstances surrounding contract formation to ensure fairness.
 The law prioritizes protecting vulnerable individuals while maintaining contractual stability when capacity is sufficiently demonstrated.

 Capacity Restoration Effects